Country

 consequence, Arakanese king, Mong Kha Maung adorned Maung Saw Pru with a title

-Bohmong meaning Great General.
+of Bohmong meaning Great General.
 After the death of Maung Saw Pru two

 successors retained Bohmong title.
 During the time of Bohmong Hari Gneo in